The 2 Ingredients Couples Need In Order To Be Truly Compatible

 Example: During a heated argument with his partner, Devin takes a deep breath and counts to ten before responding, allowing him to calm down and respond rationally instead of reacting out of anger.

-Whatever action you take to get past the reaction phase, they all have one key ingredient in common, which is taking space so that instead of reacting, judging, and concluding we switch over to inquiring and being curious about ourselves, another person, and the circumstance.
+An analysis published in the Journal of Social and Personal Relationships suggests whatever action you take to get past the reaction phase, they all have one key ingredient in common, which is taking space so instead of reacting, judging, and concluding, we switch to inquiring and being curious about ourselves, another person, and the circumstance.

 3. Attunement